Share the article!

 11. Not keeping track of your time

-This can lead to an unnecessarily stressful everyday life and also means that you are probably not invoicing your customers accurately.
+This can lead to unnecessary stress and also means you're probably not billing your customers accurately.

-12. Not taking breaks
+12. not taking breaks

 When you're freelancing, it can be easy to get so wrapped up in work that you forget to take breaks.